ahampriyanshu/ahampriyanshu.github.io/_posts/2022-02-04-div-2-ladder-a2oj-1.md

 Let's describe the process more precisely.
 Let's say that the positions in the queue are sequentially numbered by integers from 1 to n, at that the person in the position number 1 is served first.
 Then, if at time x a boy stands on the i-th position and a girl stands on the (i + 1)-th position, then at time x + 1 the i-th position will have a girl and the (i + 1)-th position will have a boy.
 The time is given in seconds.

 You've got the initial position of the children, at the initial moment of time.
 Determine the way the queue is going to look after t seconds.

-Input
-The first line contains two integers n and t (1 ≤ n, t ≤ 50), which represent the number of children in the queue and the time after which the queue will transform into the arrangement you need to find.

-The next line contains string s, which represents the schoolchildren's initial arrangement.
-If the i-th position in the queue contains a boy, then the i-th character of string s equals "B", otherwise the i-th character equals "G".

-Output
-Print string a, which describes the arrangement after t seconds.
-If the i-th position has a boy after the needed time, then the i-th character a must equal "B", otherwise it must equal "G".

 * [266B](http://codeforces.com/problemset/problem/266/B)